Fire damages home of TV host Rachael Ray

-LAKE LUZERNE, N.Y. – Warren County Sheriff’s confirmed a major house fire in Lake Luzerne has damaged the home of chef and talk show host Rachael Ray.
+LAKE LUZERNE, N.Y.
+(WTEN) – A major house fire has damaged the home of chef and talk show host Rachael Ray in Lake Luzerne, New York, the Warren County Sheriff’s Department confirmed.

 The fire broke out shortly before 7:30 p.m.
 Sunday evening at 22 Chuckwagon Drive in Lake Luzerne.
 Rachel Ray and her family members were home at the time.